 Take note that this prohibition was initiated during the blessed era of the Salaf-us-Saaliheen by none other than the Sahabah (radhiyallahu anhum), when the “illat” (cause) of the prohibition – i.e. widespread failure to meet strict pre-conditions set by Rasulullah (sallallahu alayhi salaam) himself – was infinitely less pronounced than what it is today.

-As the levels of piety of men and women decreased, and the levels of fitnah increased with each subsequent generation, the later Mujtahids and Fuqaha eventually declared that the original concession (rukhsa) for women attending the Masjid was no longer applicable even to al-Ajooz ul-Kabeer – a woman whose age is in Great-Grandma territory.
+As the levels of piety of men and women decreased, and the levels of fitnah increased with each subsequent generation, many of the later Fuqaha eventually declared that the original concession (rukhsa) for women attending the Masjid was no longer applicable even to al-Ajooz ul-Kabeer – a woman whose age is in Great-Grandma territory.

 “I heard my father (i.e. Imam Ahmad ibn Hanbal) being asked regarding women’s emergence to the Eid prayers.
 He replied: ‘No, I disapprove (Tahreem) of it in this age of ours, because they (women) are a fitnah’” [Masaa-il Ahmad ibn Hanbal – compiled and transmitted authentically by the son of Imam Ahmad ibn Hanbal]